coderitter/knight-form/README.md

 # Overview

 The data structure is a tree.
-Every element in the tree is an instance of class `Element` or one of its sub classes.
+Every element in the tree is an instance of class `FormElement` or one of its sub classes.
 Basically there is only one other sub class that is worth mentioning which is `Field`.
 A field represents user inputtable value.

 So what you can do is adding fields to represent user inputtable values.
 You can add visual elements like a fieldset or a row to align elements in a row.
 You can add buttons which have some instant dynamic behaviour on the form or buttons that submit the form.
 Also you can add more complex behavioural elements like a mapping which is able to replace parts of the form with other elements depending on a value of a field.